chpladmin/chpl-data-model/README.md

 ### Updating/Adding Tables and Data
 To update or add a new table to the CHPL database:
-* Create new file or append canges to existing `changes/ocd-XXXX.sql` which corresponds to the ticket the change is associated to
+* Create new file or append changes to existing `changes/ocd-XXXX.sql` which corresponds to the ticket the change is associated to
 * Add necessary `ALTER` statements, ensuring that the script can be run multiple times based on requirements
   * `IF EXISTS`, `IF NOT EXISTS` clauses should be used to determine if the statement will be executed